The American Friend: Reception

 Highsmith initially disliked the film, but later changed her mind.
-Joan Schenkar's biography of the author, The Talented Miss Highsmith: The Secret Life and Serious Art of Patricia Highsmith, quotes Wenders as saying: "I was really happy with the picture and couldn't wait to have Patricia see it.
+Joan Schenkar's biography, The Talented Miss Highsmith: The Secret Life and Serious Art of Patricia Highsmith, quotes Wenders as saying: "I was really happy with the picture and couldn't wait to have Patricia see it.
 But then, to my great disappointment, she was quite disturbed by it, didn't conceal that either and didn't have anything good to say about it after the screening.
 I left utterly frustrated.
 Months later, I got a letter from her.
 She said she had seen the film a second time, this time in a public screening on the Champs-Élysées during a visit in Paris.
 And she had much better feelings about it now. ...
 And she was full of praise for Dennis Hopper, too, whom she had flat-out rejected the first time.
 She now wrote that my film had captured the essence of that Ripley character better than any other films.
 You can guess how relieved I was!"
 In an interview in 1988, Highsmith praised the film's "stylishness" and said the scenes on the train were "terrific."

 The film was entered into the 1977 Cannes Film Festival.
 It was selected as the West German entry for Best Foreign Language Film at the 50th Academy Awards, but was not chosen as one of the five final nominees.
 The film was also nominated for Best Foreign Language Film by the U.S. National Board of Review.

 Other Ripley films

-The American Friend is the second big-screen adaptation of one of Highsmith's Ripley novels, after Purple Noon (1960).
+The American Friend is the second film adaptation of a Ripley novel, after Purple Noon (1960).
 It was followed by The Talented Mr. Ripley in 1999, Ripley's Game in 2002, and Ripley Under Ground in 2005.
 These films (all written and directed by different people) do not form an official series, and none were made with the intention of explicitly preceding or following the others.
 A TV series called Ripley also premiered in 2024.